 - You can lie on your stomach in a low blind, but you won’t be able to use it in wet or marshy areas.
 If you want to use it where the ground is wet, make it high enough that you can sit on a waterproof cushion or low camp stool.

-- Camouflage canvas, which is available in sporting goods stores, makes and excellent cover for your blind.
+- Camouflage canvas, which is available in sporting goods stores, makes an excellent cover for your blind.
 You can also use burlap, which you can buy in garden supply stores.

 - Cut the holes just large enough for you and your camera lens to see.

-- Add stability to your frame by attaching the front and back with an 18-inch length of chain.
+- Add stability to your frame by attaching the front and back with an 18 inch (46 cm.) length of chain.
 This keeps the frame from opening too far.

 - You can staple the fabric to the frame if you’d like, but make sure there is enough slack in the fabric to allow folding.